Here's everything a first time mutual fund investor needs to know and do

 Now that we are past the stage of choosing funds, we are ready to go ahead and buy them.
 You can either buy funds directly from a fund house or through an intermediary.

 To invest directly, you'll have to submit filled forms, cheques, etc. at investor service centers of the mutual fund houses or registrars, who have their branch networks across many cities.
-Or more conveniently, you also have the option of investing online via the websites of the mutual fund houses.
+Or more conveniently, you also have the option of investing online via the websites of mutual fund houses or various online platforms that facilitate buying and selling of mutual funds.
+Payments can be made online by using net banking or UPI to complete the transaction.

 In case you prefer to invest through an intermediary, there is a wide variety of them available, including banks, individual financial advisors, distribution companies, online portals, and brokerages.